|Services||Website Builder & eCommerce Platform|

-Whether you are building a simple personal website or running a business, the way you build your site has a lot of consequences.
+Whether you are building a simple personal website or running a business, the way you build your site has a lot of consequences now & in the future.

 What Is Wix?

-On the wide spectrum of website building solutions, Wix lives on the website builder end that is all-inclusive.
+On the wide spectrum of website building solutions, Wix lives on the website builder end that is more all-inclusive.
 You build your site on their software with their tools.
-Your website lives on their servers.
-You can only access your site via Wix admin panel, not via FTP or a server dashboard.
+Your website lives on its servers.
+You access your site via the Wix admin panel, not via FTP or a server dashboard.
 It’s in contrast to solutions where you buy, install, and manage all the “pieces” such as hosting, software, plugins, and templates of your website separately.

-Like other website builders, using Wix is sort of like leasing and customizing an apartment in a gated development instead buying and owning your own house.
-You’re still in control of decor, cleaning, and everything living-wise – but you leave the construction, plumbing, security, and infrastructure to the property owner.
+Like other popular website builders, using Wix is sort of like leasing and customizing an apartment in a gated development instead of buying and owning your own house.
+You are in control of decor, cleaning, and everything living-wise – but you leave the construction, plumbing, security, and infrastructure to the property owner.
 That point is key because there’s usually a direct tradeoff between convenience and control.

 Wix offers a free plan if you don’t mind having your site address structured http://yourwebsite.wix.com/yourwebsite.
 Their only caps are around file storage and features – not around pages or page types.
-Their paid plans aren’t outstanding (they are actually a disadvantage listed here shortly), but they are competitive enough for many businesses who care more about the done-for-you part over counting a dollar here and there.
+Their paid plans aren’t outstanding on pricing (they are actually a disadvantage listed here shortly), but they are competitive enough for many businesses who care more about the done-for-you part over counting a dollar here and there.
 Read my full explainer on Wix’s pricing and plans.